purbid/MARRO_Rhetorical-Role-Labeling/README.md

 ## 📬 Note

-For **full dataset** access or collaboration inquiries, feel free to reach out to the authors.
+For **full dataset** visit the link: https://huggingface.co/datasets/subinay612/MARRO_Rhetorical-Role-Labeling
 ## 📄 Citation

 If you use this dataset in your research, please cite our paper: